endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 # Delegates Background

 <p>If you're not familiar with a delegate, the concept is quite simple.
 A delegate can be thought of as a super function pointer.
-In C++, there 's no pointer type capable of pointing to all the possible function variations: instance member, virtual, const, static, and free (global).
+In C++, there 's no pointer type capable of pointing to all the possible function variations: instance member, virtual, const, static, free (global), and lambda.
 A function pointer can't point to instance member functions, and pointers to member functions have all sorts of limitations.
 However, delegate classes can, in a type-safe way, point to any function provided the function signature matches.
 In short, a delegate points to any function with a matching signature to support anonymous function invocation.</p>

 <p>In practice, while a delegate is useful, a multicast version significantly expands its utility.
 The ability to bind more than one function pointer and sequentially invoke all registrars' makes for an effective publisher/subscriber mechanism.
 Publisher code exposes a delegate container and one or more anonymous subscribers register with the publisher for callback notifications.</p>